Sikhs on the Silk Road

 ਇਹ ਇਕ ਇਤਿਹਾਸਕ ਹਕੀਕਤ ਹੈ ਕਿ ਇਹਨਾਂ ਉਦਾਸੀ ਮਹਾਤਮਾਵਾਂ ਚਿਰੰਕਾਲ ਤਕ ਦੂਰ ਦੂਰ ਜਾ ਕੇ ਗੁਰੂ ਨਾਨਕਮਤ ਦਾ ਪ੍ਰਚਾਰ ਕੀਤਾ, ਭਾਰਤ ਵਿਚ ਹੀ ਨਹੀਂ ਬਾਹਰ ਵੀ । ਜੈਸਾ ਕਿ ਊਨ੍ਹੀਵੀ ਸਦੀ ਵਿਚ ਬਾਵਾ ਰਾਮਦਾਸ ਨੇ ਰੂਸ ਦੀ ਰਾਜਧਾਨੀ ਪੀਟਰਜ਼ਬਰਗ (ਲੈਨਿਨ ਗ੍ਰਾਡ) ਵਿਚ ਧਰਮਖ਼ਾਲਾ ਸਥਾਪਨ ਕੀਤੀ ।

 It is a historical truth that these Udasi priests propagated the message of Guru Nanak far and wide, not only in India but also abroad.
-For example, in the nineteenth century, Bawa Ramdas established a gurudwara in the capital of Russia, St. Petersburg (Leningrad).
+For example, in the nineteenth century, Bawa Ramdas established a gurudwara in the capital of Russia, St. Petersburg (Leningrad).8

 Astrakhan

-The Seikhs have a shrine at Astrakhan, and another in some obscure place on the shores of the Red Sea, which the Khalsas view with the same veneration that the Christians of the middle ages viewed Jerusalem, and the Moslems of all ages have viewed Mecca and Medina.
+The Seikhs have a shrine at Astrakhan, and another in some obscure place on the shores of the Red Sea, which the Khalsas view with the same veneration that the Christians of the middle ages viewed Jerusalem, and the Moslems of all ages have viewed Mecca and Medina.10

-From this quote, it is evident that Astrakhan was considered an important town for Sikh traders, viewing it as a local pilgrimage.
-Karam Singh Historian’s ‘Katak Ki Vaisakh’ also mentions a historical gurudwara in Astrakhan from his conversation with Bhai Gurmukh Singh of Oriental College Lahore.
-Astrakhan (and Bukhara) was also briefly home to Kripal Dass of Multan and Sikkar, who brought many Sikh manuscripts across the Silk Road (More on this later).
+Karam Singh Historian also mentions a historical gurudwara in Astrakhan from his conversation with Bhai Gurmukh Singh of Lahore Singh Sabha.12 Astrakhan, alongside Bukhara, was also briefly home to the merchant Kripal Dass of Multan and Sikkar, who brought many Sikh manuscripts across the Silk Road.13

 Orsk